czhulab/Paired-Damage-seq/README.md

 - The codes for analysis of mouse brain Paired-Damage-seq datasets.

 The cell barcode reference and gene annotation reference (for generation of RNA count matrix) are also uploaded to the "resource" folder.

+We regularly maintain the step-by-step protocol in the "Protocol" folder.